YES! I'd love to help make the Eichler Home Tour to benefit the Dixie School District a success!

 WE NEED YOUR HELP!

 On May 19, 2018, we will host a Marin Eichler Home Tour to benefit the Dixie School District.
-This will be the first Eichler Home Tour in Marin County in over 10 years and we are hoping to raise tens-of-thousands of dollars to benefit our local schools with your support!
+This will be the first Eichler Home Tour in Marin County in almost 10 years and we are hoping to raise tens-of-thousands of dollars to benefit our local schools with your support!

 We need your help right now to help make this CAN-DO!
 Fundraising event a success.
 Specifically, we are looking for: